How to import and mark Ground Control Points (GCPs) - PIX4Dcatch

 -

-- Fill the name in Create the Point Collection and select Import Coordinate System.
+- Fill in the name and select Import Coordinate System.

 - Tap Import file and select the file.